smileidentity/flutter/CONTRIBUTING.md

 # Testing unreleased Native SDKs

 > ⚠️ **CAUTION:** We should never have unreleased SDKs in the main branch.
-This is only for testing unreleased SDKs. all PRs to main branch should be released SDKs.
+This is only for testing unreleased SDKs.
+All PRs to main branch should be released SDKs.

 ## Android
 * Uncomment  `maven { url "https://oss.sonatype.org/content/repositories/snapshots/" }` in `android/build.gradle`